limonte/limonte/README.md

 I’m a software engineer with over 18 years of experience and comfortable working across the entire web stack including front-end, back-end (Node.js and PHP), and DevOps/DevSecOps.

 I work primarily with TypeScript, JavaScript, React, and related technologies.
 I'm also doing PHP from time to time.
-Please don't judge me for that, I'm only human.
+Please don't judge me for that :smile:

 ---